-Moosir is described in English as a Persian shallot and similar to a Solo or Elephant garlic and, like the Solo and Elephant varieties, has a flavour profile similar to garlic but slightly sweeter and softer in its spiciness.
-They grow wild in the foothills of the Zagros Mountains, and have to be found and dug out of the earth – a similar process to truffles.
+Moosir is described in English as a Persian shallot and similar to a Solo or Elephant garlic.
+It has a flavour profile similar to garlic but slightly sweeter and softer in its spiciness.
+They grow wild in the foothills of the Zagros Mountains.
+Moosir have to be found and dug out of the earth – a similar process to truffles.
 It adds an amazingly distinctive flavour to dishes.
 You can buy moosir from most Middle-Eastern food shops or online.
 It is available in its dried form and needs to be rehydrated by soaking in water overnight.

-You can serve this dip alongside main meals, it goes particularly well with kababs (Persian or other cuisines).
+Serve this dip alongside Persian main meals.
+It goes particularly well with kababs (Persian or other cuisines).
 Alternatively serve it as a dip with crudités, or crisps, or flatbread.
 I have served the one in the picture above with pitta chips (cooked by drizzling olive oil and toasting in a hot oven).
 We Iranians often just sit with a bowl of this dip and crisps, happily dunking away and it is loved by the young and the wise in our families.

 If you are going to make this dip, remember that you will need to soak the moosir over night and also to leave the dip, once made, for no less than an hour for the flavours to fully infuse and intensify.